 Since 2014, fracking has been an issue of concern throughout the Tidewater region of Virginia after an energy exploration company leased 84,000 acres of land in the Taylorsville Basin with the intent to engage in fracking.
 The basin which runs east of I-95 from Southern Maryland to the City of Richmond, is located underneath portions of the Potomac Aquifer, which serves as the source of drinking water for millions of people as well as a source of irrigation for agriculture in the region.

 Due to the inherent risks associated with fracking and the concentration of leased acres, American Rivers listed the Rappahannock River on its 10 most endangered rivers list in 2017.
 Fracking in the Basin could permanently degrade the health of these surface and groundwater resources that so many people depend on.
-That is why this bill and associated policy reforms is so important.

 “This bill builds on critical improvements made to Virginia’s statewide oil and gas regulations a few years ago to help protect water quality.
 Change can happen when Virginians speak out,” Davis said.